Kennesaw State Nursing in Nicaragua

 Service Learning Journeys

-Service Learning Journeys typically last seven days to two weeks and include technical and non-technical volunteer work, service learning, recreational excursions
+Service Learning Journeys typically last from one to two weeks and include technical and non-technical volunteer work, service learning, recreational excursions

 and cultural immersion.
 Groups can select sites in Nicaragua or the Dominican Republic to complete coursework, research objectives, and/or community projects.